 - Add 4 tablespoons of ice water and pulse again until the dough forms a ball.
 (If doing by hand, gather the dough and gently press into a ball.)
 It should come together loosely; if not, add water 1 tablespoon at a time.
 Divide dough in half; place each on plastic wrap.
 Flatten into disks.
 Wrap tightly; refrigerate 1 hour or overnight. ***Make-Ahead Note: The pie dough can be made ahead of time, wrapped plastic wrap, and kept in the fridge for up to five days.
 Or it can be made way in advance, frozen, and then placed in the fridge to defrost five days before using.

-- Remove disks from refrigerator.
+- Remove one disk from refrigerator.
 Between two sheets of lightly floured parchment paper, press rolling pin gently all over dough to flatten it slightly.
 Working from the center to the edge in all directions, roll out dough into a round about 3 inches larger than the pie plate.

 - Wrap the dough around the rolling pin; lift and center it over the pie plate.
 Gently unroll the dough over the plate, leaving an even amount of overhang around the perimeter.
-Fill pie, assemble top crust, and cut away the excess overhang.
 Flute the edge of the crust using the pointer finger of one hand and the thumb and pointer of the other hand.

 - Roll out the second disk between two sheets of parchment and cut into 1-inch strips for the lattice top.